ashishtele/Quick-Notes-for-ML-DS/README.md

 ## Useful LinkedIn Posts:

-Understand the business context first, don't over-excited about the tech, and jumped into coding too early.
+Understand the business context first, don't get over-excited about the tech, and jump into coding too early.

 When someone asks you for a model, always ask: